-TRS offers the following two broad categories of contracting options for Electrical Resistance Heating (ERH) remediation:
+TRS offers the following three broad categories of contracting options for Electrical Resistance Heating (ERH) remediation:

-Standard Fixed Price Remediation (SFPR) provides the lowest cost option, and Guaranteed Fixed Price Remediation (GFPR) is usually applied after a firm clean-up goal has been negotiated with regulators.
+Standard Fixed Price Remediation (SFPR) provides the lowest cost option.
+Guaranteed Fixed Price Remediation (GFPR) or Money-Back Guaranteed Remediation (MBGR) are usually applied after a firm clean-up goal has been negotiated with regulators.
 Regardless of which method of contracting is used, TRS highly recommends checking references from previous projects.
 Details of each contracting option are provided below.

 Perhaps surprisingly, the Design Remediation Energy is relatively unaffected by the type of soil (gravel, clay or bedrock), the state of water saturation, the soil electrical conductivity, or the presence of DNAPL.

 Under an SFPR contract, TRS will continue operation until the remedial goal is reached or until TRS has input the Design Remediation Energy, whichever occurs first.
 Based on previous experience, TRS estimates that about 80% of remediation projects reach the remedial goal prior to inputting the Design Remediation Energy.
 Under an SFPR contract, TRS is highly motivated to try to finish the remediation early.
 The client also wins because less electricity is used and fewer ancillary costs such as project management, sampling, and reporting costs accrue.
 SFPR contracting protects the client from cost over-runs and change orders unless the original scope of work is increased.
 TRS charges no additional cost in the event its equipment malfunctions or if TRS is otherwise slow to complete its work due to factors within its control.
 For these reasons, change orders are very rare for TRS projects.